I’m interested in composable, expressive querying of arbitrary data.

 Notion is a big recursive tree with a lot of interesting relationships.
 I'm always looking for better ways to describe these relationships.

-In SQL databases, this happens at the query level with WITH
+In SQL databases, this happens at the query level with WITH clauses

 I think defining and composing virtual edges seems really important.
-In the SQLite they're expressed partially as a WITH (subquery)
+In the SQLite they're expressed partially as a WITH (subquery) that applies the filter condition, plus a JOIN elsewhere that defines the edge.
+Linking the two together syntactically could improve things.

 In SQL, you can compose relationships in a few different ways:

-To share with the whole database, create a persisted VIEW
+To share with the whole database, create a persisted VIEW in the database with CREATE VIEW.

-clause at the start of a query as a “common table expression”.
+Pre-define a relationship using a WITH clause at the start of a query as a “common table expression”.
 Some SQL databases allow a recursive form of these:

 WITH RECURSIVE